hoshi2434/homework/README.md

 # plaggeds.github.io
-Made by nerds who want to get A1s
+Made by weebs who want to get A1s

 Status
 > log in: done